trumanWangtg/108TB_trillion_graph_SNB/README.md

 Note that the cross-validation uses the [numdiff](scripts/numdiff.md) CLI tool.

-## Usage

-See [`.circleci/config.yml`](.circleci/config.yml) for an up-to-date example on how to use the projects in this repository.

 ## Data sets

-[Pre-generated data sets and parameters](snb-bi-pre-generated-data-sets.md) are now available for SF1-SF10,000 (projected FK variant) and
-SF1-SF1,000 (merged FK variant).

 Data sets are also being uploaded to the [SURF CWI repository](https://repository.surfsara.nl/datasets/cwi/snb) and expected to be published there in 2023.